 Ahmed Rasim Bey

-He died at the age of 68 in Heybeliada and was buried there.
+He died at the age of 68 on Heybeliada and was buried in the Heybeliada cemetery.

-Most of his works are in TRT Repertoire.
+A significant portion of his works is included in the TRT (Turkish Radio and Television Corporation) repertoire.
 Some of them are:

 Leave a Comment